Shirley940408/karateUottawa/README.md

 # karateUottawa
-The project uses twig and ignore the vendors folder, you should download yourself.
+The project uses twig and ignore the vendors folder, you should download it yourself.